INSAT-2A

+History

 It is situated in the geostationary satellite at a longitude of 74 degree East.
 Its payload comprises a Radiometer of very high resolution for observing meteorological changes.
 This radiometer has a resolution of 2 km in the visible band and resolution of 8 km in the infra-red band.
 The satellite completed its mission on 30 May 2002, and is not in service since 2002.
 The mission life of the satellite was of 7 years.
 It was launched from French Guiana using the Ariane 4 as the Launch vehicle.

 In comparison to INSAT 1, this satellite can communicate in a better way, both in terms of quality as well as quantity.
 INSAT 2A has an advanced power amplifiers for catering communication terminals and was the first second generation satellite to replace the INSAT 1.
 This satellite will also enable the Indian National Satellite system to cover telecommunication circuits at larger distances.